 This fellowship is given annually to a promising Bay Area woman food journalist (not a Les Dames member) and has no application process or strings attached.
 The monetary award is presented as an acknowledgement for good works, and as encouragement to keep writing, to stay in journalism.
 It is a surprise award in the style of the MacArthur Genius Awards.
 Nominations are confidential submitted by members and previous recipients.
 Nominations are received throughout the year, reviewed in the summer and awarded in the fall.

 Tienlon Ho writes about food, history, and science, and often where these intersect.
-She’s the co-author with Brandon Jew of Mister Jiu’s in Chinatown, a narrative cookbook published by Ten Speed Press (2021) about Brandon and his groundbreaking restaurant, and how San Francisco’s Chinatown changed the flavor of America.
-She’s written for publications including San Francisco Chronicle, Lucky Peach (RIP), California Sunday (RIP), Slate, and The New York Times, and traveled around Asia and the Americas for Lonely Planet.
-Her work is anthologized in Best Food Writing, and she is a former 11th Hour Food and Farming Journalism Fellow.
+She’s the co-author of Mister Jiu’s in Chinatown (Ten Speed Press, 2021), a narrative cookbook about the groundbreaking restaurant and how San Francisco’s Chinatown changed the flavor of America.
+She’s written for publications including San Francisco Chronicle, Lucky Peach (RIP), California Sunday (RIP), Slate, GQ, and The New York Times, and traveled around Asia and the Americas for Lonely Planet.
+Her work is anthologized in Best Food Writing and earned the Lowell Thomas Travel Journalism Gold Award for culinary-travel writing and the 11th Hour Food and Farming Journalism Fellowship.
 She lives in San Francisco with her husband and two children and works full-time as an attorney.
-Read more about Tienlon and her writings tienlon.com
+Read more about Tienlon and her writing at tienlon.com.

 Esther Mobley is the wine critic at the San Francisco Chronicle.
 Since joining the paper in 2015, she has reported on all the movements of California’s $40 billion wine industry, from wildfires to undocumented vineyard workers to climate change to the rise of natural wine.
 Since 2018, she has published a weekly email newsletter called Drinking with Esther.
 Previously, Esther was an assistant editor at Wine Spectator magazine in New York, and she has worked as a harvest intern at wineries in Napa Valley and Mendoza, Argentina.
 She was named Feature Writer of the Year in the 2019 Louis Roederer International Wine Writers’ Awards.
 The previous year, she won first place in the California News Publishers Association Awards Print Contest for feature writing for a story about a winery owned by a California cult, and first place for agricultural reporting, for her writing on Napa Valley's land-use controversies.
 Her work was recognized as the Best Writing on Beer, Wine or Spirits by the Association of Food Journalists in 2017 and 2019.
 Find her portfolio of work at esthermobley.com.